-This appendix provides evacuation guidelines for persons with disabilities who believe they will need assistance in the vent of a fire or other building emergency.
-On this page, “persons with disabilities” are defined as anyone who may need assistance during a building emergency.
-Faculty, staff, students and visitors with disabilities who believe they will need assistance in the event of an evacuation should develop their own emergency plans, and identify their primary and secondary evacuation routes from each building they use.
+On this page “persons with disabilities” is defined as anyone who might need assistance during a building emergency.
+Faculty, staff, students and visitors with disabilities who believe they will need assistance in the event of an evacuation should develop their own emergency plans and identify primary and secondary evacuation routes from each building they use.

 Persons with disabilities should:

-Most MU buildings have accessible exits at the ground level floor that can be used during an emergency.
-In some buildings, it may be possible to move into unaffected wings of a building rather than exiting.
-However, in most MU buildings people will need to use stairways to reach building exits.
-Elevators cannot be used because they are unsafe to use in an emergency and are normally automatically recalled to the ground floor.
+Most University of Missouri buildings have accessible exits at the ground level which can be used during an emergency.
+In some buildings, it might be possible to move into an unaffected wing of the facility rather than exit the building.
+However, in most MU buildings, people must use stairs to reach the exits.
+Elevators are not safe to use during an emergency and are usually automatically recalled to the ground floor.

 Persons with disabilities should evacuate to the nearest exit or seek shelter.

 There are four basic evacuation options for persons with disabilities:

 - Use building exits to reach the outside ground level

 - Move into unaffected wing of a building